 The Indiana Pacers came into the NBA in 1976.
 Having excelled in the American Basketball Association, winning three league championships in just nine seasons, the Pacers and three other ABA teams made the switch.
 The Pacers fell upon hard times early on in their NBA campaign.
 As the merger agreement denied the former ABA teams TV revenue for several years, there was little the Pacers could do to improve themselves at first.
 Struggling in the new league, the Indiana Pacers posted just one winning season in their first thirteen years.
 After over a decade of mediocrity, the Pacers finally started to play some good basketball and turned into a force in the Eastern Conference.

 Led by the constant heroics of Reggie Miller, one of the NBA's all-time greats and one of the best three-point shooters in all of basketball, the Pacers were a dominant team in the NBA.
 Between 1994 and 2000, the Pacers went to five conference finals, won two Central Division titles, and made it to the NBA Finals in 2000.
-Reggie Miller has been with the ball club his entire career.
+Reggie Miller stayed with the ball club his entire career.
 Miller, the all-time leader in three pointers, could always be turned to when the Pacers were in need of a clutch shot.
-Miller's numbers have declined late in his career, but there are still few players in basketball that are looked to more often in the clutch than Reggie Miller.

 Indianapolis is the home of the NFL's Indianapolis Colts.
 The Colts, led by one of the best drop-back passers in the league, have one of the best offenses in football.
-In 2003, Peyton Manning was named co-MVP while leading the Colts deep into the playoffs.
-Kicker Mike Vanderjagt set the all-time record for consecutive field goals by not missing a kick all season.
-The Colts play in the RCA Dome.
+In 2003, Peyton Manning was named co-MVP while leading the Colts deep into the playoffs, and in February 2007 he led the Colts to their second Super Bowl win.
+The Colts play in Lucas Oil Stadium.